cookiengineer/research/README.md

 - `sort by relevance`
 - `sort by votes` or `sort by likes`
 - `sort by time` or `sort by date`

-## TODO

-- app.interface.Intent needs `time` support (from x to y? from the last x weeks/days/months?)
-- app.plugin.Reddit needs `time` support
-- Figure out how to influence Rendering

-- Browse State > Reddit Plugin > Reddit Result?
-- Maybe some article class="reddit" or so?
-- Better architecture would be using Polyfillr Components, so `<reddit-article>` would just inherit correctly

 ## License